The Adoption of Blockchain-based Decentralized Exchanges: Equilibrium Trading and Liquidity Provision

-Trading generates fees for the liquidity providers, which is a compensation for the adverse selection problem they face at $t=2$.
-Denote the amount of tokens A and tokens B in the AMM after the investor trades as $y_A^{(1)}$ and $y_B^{(1)}$ respectively.
-Since the trades by the investors alter the ratio of token A and token B in the AMM, that is, $\frac{y_A^{(1)}}{y_B^{(1)}} \neq \frac{y_A^{(0)}}{y_B^{(0)}} = \frac{p_B}{p_A}$, there exists an arbitrage opportunity.
-As for the arbitrage strategy in period $t=2$, the arbitrage yields token value loss for the liquidity providers.
+Trading generates fees for the liquidity providers, which are then compensated for the arbitrage problem they face.
+After the investor arrives and trades, the amounts of A and B tokens in the AMM become $y_A^{(t,2)}$ and $y_B^{(t,2)}$, respectively.
+The trade by the investor alters the ratio $\frac{y_A^{(1)}}{y_B^{(1)}}$ of A and B tokens in the AMM, which may lead to an arbitrage opportunity. {Again, assume a ``type A'' investor arrives at $t=1$.
+After the investor trades, the spot rate at which A tokens are exchanged for B tokens is higher than the fair value exchange rate: The arbitrageur then exchanges A for B tokens and chooses the exchange order which solves the optimization problem \eqref{eq arbitrageroptimization}}.